-In this case the only block required, specifies the classifier that will be used, in this case the LibSvmClassifier.
-We'll assume that you downloaded your IQR session as 1d62a3bb-0b74-479f-be1b-acf03cabf944.
-IqrState.
-In that case the following command will train your classifier leveraging the descriptors associated with the IQR session that you saved.:
+The above configuration specifies the classifier that will be used, in this case the LibSvmClassifier.
+Let us assume the IQR session state was downloaded as monarch.IgrState.
+The following command will train a classifier leveraging the descriptors labeled by the IQR session that was saved:

-iqrTrainClassifier.py -c config.iqrTrainClassifier.json -i 1d62a3bb-0b74-479f-be1b-→acf03cabf944.IqrState
+iqrTrainClassifier.py -c config.iqrTrainClassifier.json -i monarch.IqrState